Ancient History and Classical Languages

 Before you apply, contact a supervisor for discussion on possible research projects.
 This will allow you to frame your proposal to align with established disciplines and areas of supervisor capacity.

-- Associate Professor Marguerite Johnson: Sappho, reception studies, ancient magic, Greek and Latin literature, gender and sexuality
+- Professor Marguerite Johnson: Sappho, reception studies, ancient magic, Greek and Latin literature, gender and sexuality

 - Dr Elizabeth Baynham: Alexander and his successors